algorithmiaio/dev-center/_posts/basics/2016-01-27-algorithm_profiles.md

 ![Algorithm Profile pricing](/images/post_images/algorithm_profiles/pricing.png)

 The pricing page, shown above, is an interactive section of the profile where you can estimate the cost of the algorithm.
-It uses the average duration of the call and a number of API calls to calculate the cost in credits.
+It uses the average duration of calls across the system and the number of API calls to calculate the estimated cost in credits.

-The estimate is based off the average duration of the call.
+The estimate is based off the average duration of API calls.
 Your call duration may vary slightly.
 {: .notice-warning }

 ![Algorithm Profile permissions](/images/post_images/algorithm_profiles/permissions.png)